By Will Pooley

 On poets doing history, see for example an interview with Hannah Lowe: http://www.thecompassmagazine.co.uk/hl/, or Camille Ralphs’ pamphlet on the Pendle Witches, MALKIN: an ellegy in 14 spels (2015).

-Will Pooley is historian of modern France researching popular and folk cultures in the long nineteenth century (c.1789-1940).
-His first book – Body and Tradition in Nineteenth-century France: Félix Arnaudin and the Moorlands of Gascony, 1870-1914 – will appear with OUP in 2019.
+Will Pooley is a historian of modern France researching popular and folk cultures in the long nineteenth century (c.1789-1940).
+His first book, Body and Tradition in Nineteenth-century France: Félix Arnaudin and the Moorlands of Gascony, 1870-1914, will appear with OUP in 2019.
 He is currently researching cases of modern French witchcraft (c.1790-1940).
-Alongside this research, he has been working in collaboration with other researchers to explore ideas of ‘creative histories’, through the blogs https://storyingthepast.wordpress.com and https://creativewitchcraft.wordpress.com
+Alongside this research, he has been working in collaboration with other researchers to explore ideas of ‘creative histories’, through the blogs https://storyingthepast.wordpress.com and https://creativewitchcraft.wordpress.com.

 Featured Image: A winged woman holding a lyre and a book; representing Poetry.
 Process print after M.A.
 Raimondi after Raphael.
 Credit: Wellcome Collection.